 - Knead the dough until your hand is clean, your bowl is clean and the dough is smooth.
 Then keep kneading for another 10 minutes.

-- Cover with a wet cloth and reset for around 30 minutes.
+- Cover with a wet cloth and rest for around 30 minutes.

 - Transfer the dough to a large floured operating board.
 Roll it into a thick wrapper firstly.